What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

 5 – Lacquer Production Is Over 800 Years Old

-Many of the lacquer villages outside Hanoi have been producing lacquerware continually for over 800 years.
-This means lacquerware is actually an ancient handicraft.
+Many lacquer villages outside Hanoi have continually produced lacquerware for over 800 years.
+This means lacquerware is an ancient handicraft.

 6 – Families Pass Down The Lacquerware Skill

 In the lacquer village, the families have passed down the lacquerware technique from generation to generation.
-This is because many families have been literally producing lacquerware for over 800 years.
+This is because many families have been producing lacquerware for over 800 years.

 7- Vietnamese Lacquerware Changed Under Colonial French